IshCodeBellz/NVRSTL/docs/archive/NEW_IN_SIZE_SELECTION_FIX.md

 ## Summary

-The New In page now has **identical size selection behavior** to the category pages.
+The Drops page now has **identical size selection behavior** to the category pages.
 Users must select a size for clothing and shoes before adding to cart, while face/body products still add directly.
 This ensures:

 - **No more accidental cart additions** without size selection
 - **Consistent user experience** across the entire site